prcutler/the-bootloader/README.md

 The biggest support you can give is to tell a friend or rate and write a review of the show wherever you get your podcasts - it helps with discoverability.

-You can support the show financially via [GitHub Sponsors](https://github.com/sponsors/prcutler) or via [Stripe](https://thebootloader.captivate.fm/support").
-With your sponsorship, you'll join the list of sponsors below and can subscribe to a private podcast RSS feed giving you early access to one or both shows as well as access to a monthly Q&A / AMA with Tod and Paul each month.
+You can support the show financially via [GitHub Sponsors](https://github.com/sponsors/prcutler) or via [Stripe](https://thebootloader.captivate.fm/support).
+With your sponsorship, you'll join the list of supporters and can subscribe to a private podcast RSS feed giving you early access to one or both shows as well as access to a monthly Q&A / AMA with Tod and Paul each month.
 [Learn more about sponsoring the show here.](https://thebootloader.net/support/)

 Your financial support goes directly to the expenses of running the show.
 For full transparency, I've shared the [costs of running the show](https://thebootloader.net/support/) (excluding hardware).